Captain Universe: Captain Universe of the Law Enforcement squad

-The true identity of this Captain Universe was never revealed but the host had more than likely had the Uni-Power for several years.
-During the battle between the Law Enforcement Squad and the Fantastic Four; Captain Universe and Dr. Druid ganged up on Reed Richards to destabilize the Fantastic Four's cohesion as a team.
-With only seconds to spare, Reed convinces Captain Universe that something is out of place and that the Fantastic Four are not his enemies.
-Captain Universe reveals to Druid that Reed is telling the truth, but before he can convince the others to stop fighting, he is struck down by Nova.
+An unidentified alternate universe version of Captain Universe appears in Fantastic Four Annual (2001) as a member of the Law Enforcement Squad.
+During a battle between the Law Enforcement Squad and the Fantastic Four, Mister Fantastic convinces Captain Universe that something is out of place and that the Fantastic Four are not his enemies.
+Captain Universe reveals to Doctor Druid that Mister Fantastic is telling the truth.
+However, before he can convince the others to stop fighting, he is struck down by Nova.
+Mister Fantastic and Doctor Druid travel into a portal left by Captain Universe's "death", finding him to be alive within Eternity.